Balancing Geometry and Density: Path Distances on High-Dimensional Data: Local Analysis: Density and Kernels

-Note that corresponding bounds in terms of geodesic distance follow easily from the definition of $\L_{p}$: $f_{\max}(x,\epsilon)^{-\frac{p-1}{d}}d(x,y) \leq \L^{p}_{p}(x,y) \leq f_{\min}(x,\epsilon)^{-\frac{p-1}{d}}d(x,y)$.
-Lemma \ref{lem:local_equivalence} thus establishes that the metrics $\L_p^p$ and $d_{f,\text{euc}}$ are locally equivalent when (i) $\rho_{x,\epsilon}$ is close to 1, (ii) $\frac{p-1}{d}$ is not too large, and (iii) $\kappa$ is not too large.
+Note that corresponding bounds in terms of geodesic distance follow easily from the definition of $\L_{p}$: $f_{\max}(x,\epsilon)^{-\frac{p-1}{d}}\D(x,y) \leq \L^{p}_{p}(x,y) \leq f_{\min}(x,\epsilon)^{-\frac{p-1}{d}}\D(x,y)$.
+Lemma \ref{lem:local_equivalence} thus establishes that the metrics $\L_p^p$ and $\D_{f,\text{Euc}}$ are locally equivalent when (i) $\rho_{x,\epsilon}$ is close to 1, (ii) $\frac{p-1}{d}$ is not too large, and (iii) $\kappa$ is not too large.
 However, when $\frac{p-1}{d} \gg 1$, $\L_p^p$ balls may become highly nonlocal in terms of geodesics.

-The following Theorem establishes the local equivalence of $\L_p$ and $d_{f,\text{Euc}}^{1/p}$ (and thus kernels constructed using these metrics).
-Assuming the density does not vary too quickly, Lemma \ref{lem:local_equivalence} can be used to show that locally the difference between $d_{f,\text{euc}}^{1/p}$ and $\L_p$ is small.
-Variations in density are controlled by requiring that $f$ is $L$-Lipschitz with respect to geodesic distance, i.e. $|f(x)-f(y)|\leq Ld(x,y)$.
+The following Theorem establishes the local equivalence of $\L_p$ and $\D_{f,\text{Euc}}^{1/p}$ (and thus kernels constructed using these metrics).
+Assuming the density does not vary too quickly, Lemma \ref{lem:local_equivalence} can be used to show that locally the difference between $\D_{f,\text{Euc}}^{1/p}$ and $\L_p$ is small.
+Variations in density are controlled by requiring that $f$ is $\Lip$-Lipschitz with respect to geodesic distance, i.e. $|f(x)-f(y)|\leq \Lip \D(x,y)$.
+This Lipschitz assumption allows us to establish a higher-order equivalence compared to existing results (e.g. Corollary 9 in \cite{Hwang2016_Shortest}), which we leverage to obtain the local kernel equivalence stated in Corollary \ref{cor:kernel_equivalence}.
+The following analysis also establishes explicit dependencies of the equivalence on $d,p,\Lip,\kappa$.